-Comprehensive terms of reference have been established for all areas of governance of pension fund activities including the Pension Fund Committee, the Investment Panel, the Lancashire Local Pension Board (LLPB) and issues delegated to the Head of the Lancashire County Pension Fund (LCPF/the Fund).
+Comprehensive terms of reference have been established for all areas of governance of pension fund activities including the Pension Fund Committee, the Investment Panel, the Lancashire Local Pension Board and issues delegated to the Head of the Lancashire County Pension Fund.

-The Pension Fund Committee has considered the governance arrangements relating to the administration and strategic management of Fund assets and liabilities and the requirement to complete a Governance Compliance Statement for all areas of governance of pension fund activities.
+The Pension Fund Committee has considered the governance arrangements relating to the administration and strategic management of Fund assets and liabilities in the light of guidance issued by the Ministry of Housing, Communities and Local

+Government (formerly the Department for Communities and Local Government, DCLG) and the requirement to complete a Governance Compliance Statement for all areas of governance of pension fund activities.

-The Fund's Governance Compliance Statement is shown on the following page, and the Governance Policy Statement is included as Appendix 2 to this Annual Report.
+The Fund's Governance Compliance Statement is shown on the following page, and the Governance Policy Statement is included as Appendix 2 to this annual report.

-Lancashire County Pension Fund Governance Compliance Statement - January 2021
+Lancashire County Pension Fund Governance Compliance Statement - January 2018